adyen-examples/snippet-hub/python/README.md

-# Using the Adyen Pyhton library
+# Using the Adyen Python library

 Collection of working code snippets that showcases the usage of the Adyen's API Library for Python ([GitHub](https://github.com/Adyen/adyen-python-api-library)).